Lead Removal Los Angeles, CA

 Lead: after the crisis in Flint, Michigan, every American who wasn't already aware got a crash-course education in its inherent dangers.
 Just a few parts per billion in the water of a substance we used to casually put in our pencils, caused untold medical damage to thousands of residents.
 Unfortunately, lead was used in more than just our pencils; lead has been and continues to be used in a variety of products that may pose a danger to those who come into contact with improperly insulated doses of the substance.
-Nielsen Environmental is here to make sure that lead is not an ongoing problem in your home; you can help prevent exposure to the substance's deleterious effects through a consultation with our expert lead removal specialists.
+Nielsen Environmental is here to make sure that lead is not an ongoing problem in your home; you can help prevent exposure to the substance's deleterious effects through a consultation with our expert contractors in lead removal Los Angeles, CA offers.
 Below is a short FAQ on what to look for in your home or office, and how to begin the process of lead abatement:

 Where is lead found?